jan-Lope/Toki_Pona-Parser/README.md

 # Toki Pona Parser
 Toki Pona is a constructed, minimal language.
 This parser based on swi-prolog and definite clause grammars (dcg) and supports spelling, grammar check and ambiguity check of Toki Pona sentences.

-## The Tool for Spelling, Grammar Check and Ambiguity Check of Toki Pona Sentences
+## The Toki Pona Parser - A Tool for Spelling, Grammar Check and Ambiguity Check of Toki Pona Sentences

+This parser analyzes Toki Pona sentences.
+It ckecks the spelling and grammar.
+Furthermore, it finds possible grammatical variants.
+That is, it finds grammatical ambiguities.
+It helps you to form correct and clear Toki Pona sentences.

+This parser is written in SWI-Prolog.
+SWI-Prolog is a free implementation of the programming language Prolog.
+Prolog is a general-purpose logic programming language associated with artificial intelligence and computational linguistics.
+SWI-Prolog supported the Definite Clause Grammar (DCG).
+DCG is a logic way of expressing grammar, either for natural or formal languages.
+These scripts contain DCG rules for describing the Toki Pona grammar.

+In short: This tool analyzes Toki Pona sentences based on logic.

-These scripts are based on the offical Toki Pona book of Sonja Lang ( [tokipona.org](http://tokipona.org) ), the lessons of jan Pije ( [tokipona.net/tp/janpije](http://tokipona.net/tp/janpije/) ) and the lessons of jan Lope ( [jan-lope.github.io](https://jan-lope.github.io) ).
+It based on the offical Toki Pona book of Sonja Lang ( [tokipona.org](http://tokipona.org) ), the lessons of jan Pije ( [tokipona.net/tp/janpije](http://tokipona.net/tp/janpije/) ), the lessons of jan Lope ( [jan-lope.github.io](https://jan-lope.github.io) ) and many text examples.

 First you have to install swi-prolog.